Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 ## 🆕 What's New

-- Latest: v2.3.1 — Safari iOS userscript, Commute filter, Wandrer embed filtering, Kudos visibility preference, UI tweaks.
+- Latest: v2.3.2 — smarter activity-type matching (specific sub-types and group posts), shipped simultaneously to the userscripts and both browser extensions.
 - Read the full history in the Changelog: [CHANGELOG.md](./CHANGELOG.md)

 ## ✨ Key Features